Many people use “which” and “that” interchangeably but the two words are not synonymous.

 There’s a simple trick to remember the difference:

 If your sentence has a clause but does not need it, use “which”; if the sentence does need the clause, use “that.”

-Which or That: Let Us Explain
+Which vs. That: Let Us Explain

 The clause that comes after the word “which” or “that” is the determining factor in deciding which one to use.

 If you could drop the clause and leave the meaning of the sentence intact, use “which.”

-To drop some technical terms, “which” and “that” are relative pronouns that begin adjective clauses, which are clauses that tell us a little more about the noun they follow.
+“Which” and “that” are relative pronouns that begin adjective clauses.
+Both tell us a little more about the noun they follow.